civicrm/civicrm-user-guide/docs/advanced-configuration/email-system-configuration.md

-The specific [threshold for each bounce type](http://wiki.civicrm.org/confluence/display/CRMDOC43/Bounce+Handling) can be found in the civcirm_mailing_bounce_pattern and civicrm_mailing_bounce_type.
+The specific [threshold for each bounce type](http://wiki.civicrm.org/confluence/display/CRMDOC43/Bounce+Handling) can be found in the civicrm_mailing_bounce_pattern and civicrm_mailing_bounce_type.
 Multiple different bounce reply patterns are linked to a given type and threshold.